yabdulra/Trajectory-tracking-with-obstacle-avoidance/README.md

     $ git clone https://github.com/yabdulra/Where-Am-I.git
     ```

-    Follow [this](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) guide to create a catkin workspace if you dont have one.
+    Follow [this](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) guide to create a catkin workspace if you do not have one.
 * Within the same src folder, clone the teleop package
     ```
     $ git clone https://github.com/ros-teleop/teleop_twist_keyboard